Will the inquiry about my credit affect my credit score?

 How do you decide what you need from me to process my loan?

 We take full advantage of an automated underwriting system that allows us to request as little information as possible to verify the data you provided during your loan application.
 Gone are the days when it was necessary to verify every piece of data collected during the application.
 The automated underwriting system compares your financial situation with statistical data from millions of other homeowners and uses that comparison to determine the level of verification needed.
-In many cases, a single W-2 or pay stub can be used to verify your income or a single bank statement can be used to verify the assets needed to close your loan.
+In many cases, most recent 30-day paystubs, W-2 statements for the previous two years will be used to verify your income and most recent 60 days bank statements will be used to verify assets needed to close your loan.